• Post a Project

 4. Hire a UX Designer

-While your business might have a general understanding of what looks good, it is very likely that your team only knows the basics and fundamentals of design.
+While your team might have a general understanding of what looks good, they are likely only familiar with the basics of design.

 Factor in hiring a UX design expert into your budget.
-After vetting different resources, you will be able to include other specialized tasks within your UX design budget, depending on what your chosen resource offers.
+After vetting different options, you will be able to include other specialized tasks within your UX budget, depending on what your chosen UX designer offers.

 You can hire the following to assist with your UX design work: